usdoj-crt/beta-ada/_pages/_resources/accessible-cells.md

 ---
 title: "ADA/Section 504 Design Guide:  Accessible Cells in Correctional Facilities"
-description: "A publication providing guidance on preventing discrimination against inmates with mobility disabilities through the design of accessible cells in State and local correctional facilities.
-(2004)"
+description: A publication providing guidance on preventing discrimination against inmates with mobility disabilities through the design of accessible cells in State and local correctional facilities.
+(2004)
-permalink: /resources/accessible-cells/
-lead: |-
-  Many inmates in State and local correctional facilities have mobility disabilities and need to be housed in accessible cells.
+lead: Many inmates in State and local correctional facilities have mobility disabilities and need to be housed in accessible cells.
 Yet, many correctional facilities do not have enough cells that are accessible to inmates with disabilities.
 Federal laws protect people with disabilities from discrimination by State and local governments, including entities that own or operate correctional facilities.
+permalink: /resources/accessible-cells/
+redirect_from:
+  - /accessiblecells.htm
-lang: "en"
+lang: en
+print: true
 publish-date: 2010-07-01 00:00:00
 updated-date: 2020-02-05 00:00:00
-print: true
 related-content: true
-redirect_from:
-  - /accessiblecells.htm
 tags:
   - physical access
 ---